-(1) relate directly or thematically to the texts of the Augustine & Culture Seminar for a given semester (found here);
+(2) relate directly or thematically to the texts of the Augustine & Culture Seminar for a given semester (found here);

 (4) illustrate, exemplify, or otherwise relate to the Augustinian, or more broadly to the Catholic, intellectual

-How do I go about getting my event "ACS-approved”?
+How do I go about gettting my event "ACS Approved"?